IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 Use of a DNS name rather than an IP address in an ACL has many advantages: not only does the layer of indirection permit the mapping of a name to IP address(es) to be changed over time, it also generalizes automatically to IPv4 and IPv6 addresses, as well as permitting a variety of load balancing strategies, including multi-CDN deployments wherein load balancing can account for geography and load.

 However, the use of DNS names has implications on how ACL are executed at the MUD policy enforcement point (typically, a firewall).
 Conceretely, the firewall has access only to the Layer 3 headers of the packet.
 This includes the source and destination IP address, and if not encrypted by IPsec, the destination UDP or TCP port number present in the transport header.
 The DNS name is not present!

 It has been suggested that one answer to this problem is to provide a forced intermediate for the TLS connections.
-In theory, this could be done for TLS 1.2 connections.
+In theory, this could be done for TLS 1.2 connections, but it is significantly more involved for TLS 1.3.
 The MUD policy enforcement point could observe the Server Name  Identifier (SNI) {{?RFC6066}}.
 Some Enterprises do this already.
-But, as this involves active termination of the TCP connection (a forced circuit proxy) in order to see enough of the traffic, it requires significant effort.
+But, as this involves active termination of the TCP connection (a forced circuit proxy) in order to see enough of the traffic, it requires significant effort, and comes with significant negative effects.

-In TLS 1.3 {{?RFC8446}}, with or without the use of Encrypted Client Hello (ECH) {{?I-D.ietf-tls-esni}}, middleboxes cannot rely on
-SNI inspection because malware could lie about the SNI.
-In addition, middleboxes do not have visibility into the server certificate unless they are acting as TLS proxies.

 So in order to implement these name based ACLs, there must be a mapping between the names in the ACLs and IP addresses.

+In order for manufacturers to understand how to best use name based ACLs, a model of how the DNS resolution will be done by MUD controllers is necessary.
+There are many methods that do not work, and some of them are detailed in the non-normative {{dns-anti-p}}.

-{{mapping}} details a few strategies that are used.
+{{mapping}} models some good strategies that are used.
+This model is also non-normative, but is included so that IoT device manufacturers can understand how the DNS will be used to resolve the names they use.

-{{dns-anti-p}} details how common manufacturer anti-patterns get in the way of this mapping.
+ details how common manufacturer anti-patterns get in the way of this mapping.
-The term "anti-pattern" comes from agile software design literature, as per {{antipatterns}}.

 {{sec-priv-out}} details how current trends in DNS resolution such as public DNS servers, DNS over TLS (DoT) {{?RFC7858}}, DNS over HTTPS (DoH) {{?RFC8484}}, or DNS over QUIC (DoQ) {{?RFC9250}} cause problems for the strategies employed.